-Why should you consider becoming an organ and tissue donor?
+Why should you consider becoming an organ, eye and tissue donor?

 Advances in medical science have made transplant surgery extremely successful.
 Transplantation is no longer considered experimental, but rather a desirable treatment option.
 The major problem is obtaining enough organs for the growing number of Americans who need them.
-There are thousands of Americans waiting for organs to become available so that they can have a second chance at life.
-Sadly, there are approximately 500 names added to the waiting list each month and there are not enough organ donors to meet the growing need, resulting in the deaths of 18 men, women, or children each day.
+There are hundreds of thousands of Americans waiting for organs to become available so that they can have a second chance at life.
+Sadly, there are not enough organ donors to meet the growing need, resulting in the deaths of 20 men, women, or children each day.

 What if members of your family are opposed to donation?

 Talking to your family about your desire to be an organ, eye and tissue donor and educating them about the facts of donation and transplantation are important steps to make your family feel comfortable with your decision.
 In the state of Ohio, if you are 15 1/2 years old or older, and have a driver license, learner’s permit or state I.D., you may register your decision with the Bureau of Motor Vehicles as an advanced directive, but you should still inform your family of your decision.
 For individuals between 15 1/2 and 18 years of age, their parents or legal guardians can revoke or amend this authorization.
 If you are 18 years old or older, your legal next-of-kin cannot revoke or amend your authorization.